coda/packs-sdk/docs/guides/basics/data-types.md

 ### Embedded content

 The [`Embed`][Embed] value hint can be used to embed external content in the Coda doc.
 This value hint can be applied to `String` values, where the string contains the URL to the external content.
-The URL must be compatible with our embed provider, [Iframely][iframely], which supports the [oEmbed protocol][oEmbed].

 ```ts
 pack.addFormula({